What Apple’s Changes to IDFA Mean for Marketers

 It’s no surprise that there are sweaty palms in the $80 billion mobile advertising industry.
 But let’s take a moment to consider who’s impacted and who’s not.

-The biggest casualty of Apple’s changes to IDFA are app publishers who rely on advertising to generate revenue.
-IDFA plays a critical role in attributing ad conversion to specific users, which enables publishers to demonstrate the success of an ad to the advertiser who purchased it.
+The biggest casualty of Apple’s changes to IDFA are mobile app publishers who rely on advertising to generate revenue.
+IDFA plays a critical role in attributing ad conversion to specific iPhone users, which enables an iOS app developer or publisher to demonstrate the success of an ad to the advertiser who purchased it.
 Without IDFA, publishers are flying blind and advertisers would have to spend money without any clear understanding of their return on ad spend.

 The other affected party is advertisers: usually brands that are buying ads across mobile & web platforms.